PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 ![enter image description here](https://i.postimg.cc/1565qFt2/image.png)

 You will then need to mount the MSU to your printer.
 A mount for aluminum extrusions will be designed shortly but you will have to improvise for now, either design your own or use zip ties.
+### Old merger only(will remove after testing)

-You can then connect the merger to the nozzle.
-Try to have about 5 cm of space in between so that the filament changes can be as fast as possible but not below 4 cm so that the ptfe tube bend isn’t too hard (potentially causing issues).
+(You can then connect the merger to the nozzle.
+Try to have about 5 cm of space in between so that the filament changes can be as fast as possible but not below 4 cm so that the ptfe tube bend isn’t too hard (potentially causing issues).)

 You can then connect each of the merger inputs to the MSU outputs making sure that the ptfe tubing is long enough to reach the extremities of the axis.
+### New merger (V2)
+Insert the merger inside the pulley body (the fit should be a press fit), and secure it in place using 2 M3x8 mm.
+You can now connect the PTFE tube from the output of the merger up to the nozzle.
+Make sure that the PTFE tube is going inside it's dedicated slot inside the merger (and not simply into the coupler), if there are clogs with regular filament (1.75mm that hasn't been inside the nozzle) inside the merger try with and without the coupler.
+If it doesn't  jam without the coupler it means that the PTFE tube was not properly inserted.
+If it jams in both cases it means that your clearances a probably off, try increasing the scale of the model.

 You are now done with the building process.

-## **Marlin configuration**
+## **Marlin configuration[TODO: update to the latest version]**
+### if you are building it now and find a setting that you are not sure about, contact me on discord
 This needs to be done **after** you have successfully configured Marlin for a single extruder setup (You may have seen that in the configuration file there is a default of 3 extruders, but this should not cause any problems when setting up your printer for a single nozzle.
 If it does you can switch it back to one but remember that you need to switch it back to 3 when configuring for the multi-material upgrade).

 ![enter image description here](https://i.postimg.cc/HL0y4KLG/image.png)